Four Reasons Runners Should Get into the Pool

 Swimming in the Summer is Refreshing

 Finishing a run can often be a hot, soggy mess.
 You can swim laps in an outdoor pool when it’s 100 degrees and feel great.
 You can also swim at any time of the day without worrying about overheating.
-The only thing you have to worry about with swimming is the occasional thunderstorm.
+The only thing you have to worry about swimming is the occasional thunderstorm.

 Questions for you: